 There are several access points to launch a boat on the lake — one of the most popular being Buckboard Marina — located just 25 miles south of the nearby town of Green River.
 In 1988, a record lake trout (51 lb 8 oz) was caught at Flaming Gorge, and there may be bigger fish to yet be caught.

 In addition to fishing on the reservoir, the Green River is famous for its abundantly clear water and endless trout supply.
 On any given day you will see a fleet of drift boats and rubber rafts floating down the Green River.
 To purchase a fishing license, stop at Ace Hardware in Rock Springs just before heading south to get to the national recreation area.

 During the winter join in on the fun by competing in the Burbot Bash.
 This ice-fishing competition helps to keep the non-native fish from overpopulating the area.
 If competition is not your style enjoy ice fishing at your own pace during the colder months.

-Bring your own or rent a boat from the Buckboard Marina which opens the door to endless water sport opportunities including tubing, water skiing and swimming.
+The entire reservoir is 91 miles long, affording you, your companion, or the whole fam plenty of room to explore the seemingly endless shorelines and coves.
+You’ll cruise along amazing vistas basking in what is sure to be a clear sky with glittering sunshine adorning the expansive waters.
+Bring your own boat or rent from Lucerne Valley Marina or Buckboard Marina, which opens the door to endless water sport opportunities including tubing, water skiing and swimming.
 Or you can opt for another form of transportation on the water and jet ski or raft the river or lake.